erf/vis-plug/README.md

 Plugins are by default installed to the default cache folder on your system:
 `(XDG_CACHE_HOME|HOME/.cache)/vis-plug/{plugins|themes}/{plug-name}`

-`plug-name` is the git url last folder.
+`plug-name` is the git repo last folder.

 Use `plug.set_path` to set a custom install path: